vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

 a height balanced binary search tree using the set of nodes given to us in the form of a linked list.
 The good thing is that the nodes in the linked list are sorted in ascending order.
 As we know, a binary search tree is essentially a rooted binary tree with a very special property or relationship amongst its nodes.
-For a given node of the binary search tree, its value must be ≥\ge≥ the value of all the nodes in the left subtree and ≤\le≤ the value of all the nodes in the right subtree.
+For a given listNode of the binary search tree, its value must be ≥\ge≥ the value of all the nodes in the left subtree and ≤\le≤ the value of all the nodes in the right subtree.
 Since a binary tree has a recursive substructure, so does a BST i.e. all the subtrees are binary search trees in themselves.